Offer in Compromise

 What is an Offer in Compromise?

 The IRS created the Offer in Compromise Program to allow some taxpayers a fresh start.
-It gives taxpayers the option to erase previous tax liabilities in return for a lump sum payment, or a settlement of monthly payments, if they pledge to comply with the IRS in the future.
+It gives taxpayers the option to erase previous tax liabilities in return for a lump sum payment or a settlement of monthly payments if they pledge to comply with the IRS in the future.

 Sounds like a fantastic bargain for you, but it’s also a terrific deal for the government because the taxpayer is effectively coming back into compliance with paying everything, and the government saves money by not having to manage the taxpayer’s file.
 It’s a win-win situation for both sides.